kwakkle/kwakkle/README.md

 ## About Me
 🎓 **Graduate Student**
 I am a graduate student at the **University of California, Riverside**, Biomedical Sciences program.
-My ultimate goal is to become a **Clinical Data Analyst** or **Research Data Analyst**, combining my passion for data science with biomedical research.
+My ultimate goal is to become a **Clinical Data Analyst** or **Research Data Analyst**, combining my passion for using computational techniques for biomedical research.

 🔬 **Current Research**
 I am currently conducting research in **Dr. Zagha's lab**, where I: